Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 Your scripts will also need to check the properties of a web-page.
 This requires *assert* and *verify* commands.
 We won't describe the specifics of these commands here; that is in the chapter on Selenium commands.
-Here we’ll simply describe how to add them to your script.
+Here we'll simply describe how to add them to your script.

-With the Sel-IDE open, go to the browser displaying your test application and right click anywhere on the page.
+With Sel-IDE recording, go to the browser displaying your test application and right click anywhere on the page.
 You will see a context menu showing *verify* and/or *assert* commands.

 ..
-TODO: add image here
+TODO: add image here (it wasn't correctly uploaded in the GDocs version

 The first time you use Selenium, there may only be one Selenium command listed.
 As you use the IDE however, you will find additional commands will quickly be added to this menu.
-Selenium IDE will attempt to predict what command, along with the parameters, you will need for a selected UI element on the current web-page.
+Selenium-IDE will attempt to predict what command, along with the parameters, you will need for a selected UI element on the current web-page.